nicossher/Functional-Calculator/readme.md

 # Fully Functional Calculator with Semantic Routines and Dictionary Handling.

-This project aims to provide the final closure to the previous assignments, culminating in a fully functional calculator.
-Semantic routines and dictionary handling have been added to address semantic and syntactic error recognition.
+This project aims to create a fully functional calculator with semantic routines and dictionary handling recognition.
+It utilizes Flex to recognize a language with tokens such as Identifier, Integer, and Hexadecimal, as well as error tokens for general errors, malformed integers, and end-of-file conditions.
+Additionally, Bison is used to implement syntax grammar and a symbol table

 ### Features: